 10. Avoid alcohol

-Avoiding alcoholic beverages is always a good bet when dealing with inflammation – and alcohol use can exacerbate nerve pain.
+Avoiding alcoholic beverages is always a good bet when dealing with inflammation – and alcohol use can exacerbate poor health.
 Just skip it.

 11. Capsaicin cream or Arnica

-A topical treatment can ease nerve pain, but use capsaicin with caution, as some people cannot tolerate its level of burn.
+A topical treatment can ease occasional discomfort, but use capsaicin with caution, as some people cannot tolerate its level of burn.

 12. Opt for oils

-Lavender oil relaxes, while peppermint oil can help fight pain with a similar burn to capsaicin.
+Lavender oil relaxes, while peppermint oil can help by providing similar stimulation to capsaicin.

 13. Take a walk

-Walking can be a welcome distraction from pain, and it also helps release endorphins and stimulate blood flow, helping your body cope.
+Walking can be a welcome distraction, and it also helps release endorphins and stimulate blood flow, helping your body cope.

 14. Rest up

-Getting enough rest is important to managing nerve pain, as it can often grow even less tolerable at night and disrupt sleep.
+Getting enough rest is important to managing your health, as it can often grow even less tolerable at night and disrupt sleep.
 Find a schedule that works for you and stick to it.
 Also try limiting your caffeine intake and sticking to an exercise regimen.

 15. Green juicing

-Not only will the nutrients in green juice blends (like an apple, spinach, celery, cucumber mix) help with inflammation, they'll also address detoxification and provide antioxidants.
+Not only will the nutrients in green juice blends (like an apple, spinach, celery, cucumber mix) help promote a healthy inflammatory response, they'll also address detoxification and provide antioxidants.

 16. Ice and Heat

-Use ice for acute, recent pain, and heat to heal after the pain has slightly subsided.
+Use ice for acute, recent discomfort, and heat after the discomfort has slightly subsided.